odsti/datasets/galtons_heights/README.md

 these are facts, and their arrangement does not seem creative.
 From
 <https://en.wikipedia.org/wiki/Database_right>:

-The `galton_families.csv` data frame has 934 rows, with one row per child.
+The `galton_combined.csv` data frame has 934 rows, with one row per child.
 The children belong to 205 unique families.
 All heights are in inches.

 * `family`: family identifier, a string giving identifiers in Galton's notebook.
 These are string representations of numbers from `001` through